borisvanschooten/webcogs-ai-toolkit/README.md

 ```
 Now, you can run the app from http://localhost:3000/apps/webcogs-example-app/index.html.

-Log in with username: admin, pasword: admin.
+Log in with username: alan, pasword: admin.

 ## Future work

 This framework is very much in the experimental stage, and there is obviously a lot to be done.
 For example:

 - Suitable test harness
-- Handling browser navigation (e.g. the back button)
+- Handling browser navigation (e.g. the back button and URL rewriting)
 - Multiple output files in one target
 - More extensive core-plugin architecture for handling other things, like algoritms and backends
 - Support for more AI vendors and local models